FarmonApp/farmonapp.github.io/docs/Agronomic Practices/Variety Selction.en.md

 # Variety Selection

 The selection of the right variety for the right situation is critcal for success.
 However, often seed availability can create a bottleneck for producers, espeically those looking for larger quantities.
+Knowing the difference between winter and spring varieties of camelina is also important, below we have listed some of the many available varieties common in the marketplace and research.
+There is much work being done and new varieties being released, some by public sources but many by private companies.

 ## Winter Camelina

-Winter camelina have the ability to survive cold temperatures by going dormant.
+Winter camelina varieties have the ability to survive cold temperatures by going dormant.
 They do require a certain amount of chilling hours, though more research is needed.
-If you plan to plant in the fall and you are in the norther climates you must use a winter variety.
-It tends to be more coimmonly available in North America where the colder climate and use as a cover crop has increased seed availablity of winter varieties.
+If you plant in the fall and are in the norther climates you must use a winter variety.
+It tends to be more commonly available in North America where the colder climate, use as a cover crop, and increased production for SAF has increased seed availablity of winter varieties.

 - **Varieties**:
 Bison, 2019, Univ.
 Minn., Standout winter variety for cold tolerance,